Frank Conlisk reviews All Will Be Well, Digital Dispatches from the Parish by Fr Paddy Byrne.

 As the title suggests, the overarching theme of the book is hope – hope in what Byrne sees as a positive future despite whatever difficulties we may be facing.
 His hope is based on the firm belief that Christ is with us…accompanying us on the journey.
 Drawing on his years of pastoral experience, he addresses such issues as homelessness, mental health resources, the direct provision system for refugees, homosexuality, the vocation crisis and many others.

 Yet, he never strays far from the personal.
 In fact, he admits that the book is “a little bit autobiographical” as he draws on reflections, memories, prayers, stories and parables to communicate his message of hope and to help the reader face life’s challenges.
 Fr Paddy has had plenty of challenges of his own and he doesn’t shy away from sharing them with us.
 There is the history of addiction in his family, the early death of his parents and brother, the times when money was scarce.
 “It is a very honest book,” he says “there is a little vulnerability there.”
-There is quite a lot, actually, and his Cover of All Will Be Wellbook is all the richer for his openness and generosity.
+There is quite a lot, actually, and his book is all the richer for his openness and generosity.

 But despite those times of personal pain and sadness, in general this book carries the reader along in what could be described as a bubble of optimism.
 This “natural extrovert” as he describes himself, writes with passion and enthusiasm and is constantly looking for the silver lining.
 “Fifteen years of ordination seem to have flown by and yet I am tremendously privileged and genuinely humbled by the richness of my experience,” he declares.